deefour/transformer/README.md

 ## Overview

+ - All transformers extend the abstract `Deefour\Transformer\Transformer` class.
+ - A tranformer accepts a single array of data during instantiation.
+ - Attributes on the input source can be cast into specific types.
+ - A method can be created for each attribute to define a transformation of it's raw value.
-All transformers extend the abstract `Deefour\Transformer\Transformer` class.
-A tranformer accepts a single array of data during instantiation.
-The transformer and it's source data are immutable.
-The transformer can be queried to retrieve "transformed" versions of individual attributes from the source data or the entire data set.
+ - The input source on the transformer is immutable.
+ - The transformer can be queried to retrieve "transformed" versions of individual attributes from the source data or the entire data set.

 ## Example